smodiz/automated_web_test_demo/README.md

   without required fields
     returns error for each missing required field

-User Signs In
+user Signs In
   signs you in with valid credentials does not sign you in with invalid username does not sign you in with invalid password

-User creates flash card deck
+user creates flash card deck
   succeeds with valid data
   fails without required fields
   succeeds using an existing tag